MetaphorData/connectors/metaphor/glue/README.md

 ### Required Configurations

 You must specify an AWS user credential to access Glue API.
-You can also specify a role ARN with proper policy and let the connector assume the role before accessing AWS APIs.
+You can also specify a role ARN and let the connector assume the role before accessing AWS APIs.

 ```yaml
 aws: